Having a generator as a backup for electricity during a power outage is a great way to prepare for emergencies and disasters.

 Then turn on any other necessary devices one by one.
 For electronics, turn on the surge protector, then turn on the devices individually.

-Turning things on one by one, being mindful of surges, allows you to control for the higher initial demands many devices need to start operation, and avoid overloading your generator and/or your extension cables and switches.
+Turning things on one by one, and being mindful of surges, allows you to control the higher initial demands many devices need to start operation and avoid overloading your generator and/or your extension cables and switches.

 The most important thing to know is that a backup generator needs to be installed and maintained correctly to operate safely.
 Locate generators outdoors, in an area with excellent ventilation and shelter from rain and storm damage.

 Schedule yearly professional inspection and maintenance of your generator.
 Always store generator fuel correctly, and inspect it frequently to make sure it is ready for use.
 Never connect your generator directly to your home’s electrical system.